stzn/TIL/SwiftDependencyManagement/README.md

 ## Modular design goal

+The goal is to achieve low coupling between modules, and high cohesion within each individual module.

+It makes our code:

 - Understandable
 - Reusable
 - Testable
 - Scalable
 - Easy to improve
 - Easy to refactor

+As a guideline, ask ourselves:

+"Can we refactor or add new features to this module without touching any files of the other module?"

 ## Decoupling business logics(rules) from any framework implementations